Evaluation

 |

-List of k-values for Precision@k and Recall@k. |
+List of k values for which to compute Precision@k and Recall@k.
+Defaults to [1, 3, 5, 10]. |

 [1, 3, 5, 10]